We use cookies on this site to enhance your experience.

 Depending on whether the kitchenette is in your apartment-style residence or on your floor in a dorm-style residence, the kitchen supplies you need to pack may vary.

 For specifics about what kitchen supplies to pack, email brantfordresidence@wlu.ca (Brantford) or housing@wlu.ca (Waterloo).
-If you are living in an apartment-style residence, you will likely need to pack your own cookware, dishes, and cutlery for move-in day.
+If you are living in an apartment-style residence, you will need to pack your own cookware, dishes, and cutlery for move-in day.
 Smaller appliances (e.g., toasters, microwaves, kettles, coffee makers) are also permitted.
 It is recommended that you have a conversation with your roommates on move-in day about who will supply each of the small kitchen appliances you’ll need (please note that you cannot use appliances outside of the kitchenette in your apartment).
 All appliances must be CSA/ULC approved.
 Check out the residence website for more information on what to pack for your kitchenette.

 If you are living in a dorm-style residence on the Waterloo campus, you may have access to a small kitchenette on your floor.
 See this list of dormitory-style residences to find out if you have access to a kitchenette in your residence building.
 For specifics on what you’ll need to pack for the kitchenette on your floor, email residence@wlu.ca.